tonyest/Prospress/readme.txt

 = 0.2 =
 * Beta 2
-* Preventing activation on WP < 3.0 and PHP < 5.0
+* Now prevents activation on WP < 3.0 and PHP < 5.0
-* Modified Invoice tables
+* Modified payment tables & internal semantics
 * Post end time function now displays countown when post ending within a week
 * New widget for quick links to backend tasks (adding an Auction, viewing bids etc.)

 = 0.1 =
 * Initial beta release.

+== Upgrade Notice ==

+= 0.2 =
+Upgrade to fix bug when activating on WP < 3.0 or PHP < 5.0, ensure Prospress plays nice with other plugins and get new widgets.